2021 Dutch Grand Prix

 The 2021 Dutch Grand Prix (officially known as the Formula 1 Heineken Dutch Grand Prix 2021) was a Formula One motor race held on 5 September 2021 at Circuit Zandvoort.
 It was the thirteenth round of the 2021 Formula One World Championship and the first Dutch Grand Prix to take place since 1985.
 The race was won by Max Verstappen – prior to him, no Dutch driver had won or gone to the podium at their home race.

 Background

 Circuit Zandvoort in 2018, prior to renovations.

 The event, which was held over the weekend of 3–5 September at Circuit Zandvoort, was the thirteenth round of the 2021 World Championship.
-The race took place one week after the Belgian Grand Prix and precedes the Italian Grand Prix.
-The race was also championship contender, Max Verstappen's home Grand Prix.
+The race took place one week after the Belgian Grand Prix and preceded the Italian Grand Prix.

 Track layout

 The circuit has a total length of 4.259 km, consisting of 14 corners and two DRS zones.
 As one of the shorter tracks on the Formula One calendar, the drivers complete 72 laps resulting in a total race distance of 306.587 km.
 The track was changed to upgrade it to FIA Grade 1 specifications and was a different layout compared to when F1 last raced in 1985.